Today’s healthy spaetzle recipe is all about a new type of pasta that is very easy to make.

 Sauté the spaetzle: In a large pan, heat 3/4 tbsp unsalted butter and 1 tbsp olive oil over medium-high heat.
 Once the butter is melted, add spaetzle, 1/8 tsp black pepper, and stir-fry for 5 minutes.
 Transfer to a large plate, cover with aluminum foil to keep warm, and set aside.

 Make the mushroom sauce: In the same pan, add the remaining 2 tbsp olive oil, 1.2 oz raw cured bacon, and sliced 6 oz button mushrooms, reduce heat to medium and sauté for 5 minutes.
 Add 4 oz onions and 1 tsp garlic; cook for another 10 minutes or until vegetables are browned.
 Turn the heat up to high, add 2 tbsp white wine and stir constantly for 30 seconds.
 Add 1 cup unsalted chicken broth.
 Bring to a boil and add 1/4 tsp salt and 1/8 tsp black pepper.
 Cook for 5 minutes or until reduced by half.
-Turn heat down to low and stir in cream.
+Turn heat down to low and stir in 4 tbsp heavy cream.
 Turn off the heat.

 Serve: Transfer spaetzle into a deep dish or bowl.
 Ladle hot mushroom sauce over the spaetzle, garnish with 3 tbsp grated parmesan cheese and chopped 1 tbsp fresh parsley, and serve.